 - Shake out wrinkles.

 - Insert shirt tail, socks or shorts corners into clothesline braid.

 - Drape skirts, dress pants and intimates over top of latex cord.

 Tips for Wrinkle-Free Quick & Easy Clothes Drying

-If you don’t have access to hotel towels, pack a light weight, quick drying microfiber towel set.
+- If you don’t have access to hotel towels, pack a light weight, quick drying microfiber towel set.
 Choose a set that comes in a nylon mesh zipper bag with a hanging loop.
 The mesh bag doubles as a laundry bag or a drip dry bag for delicate garments.
 A good set will include an extra-large bath towel that can double as a picnic blanket or a swimsuit cover-up, a regular size hand towel and a generous washcloth.
-Pick a color that won’t show dirt or stains; I prefer brown and black.
+Pick a color that won’t show dirt or stains, such as brown or black.

-On road trips, hang the travel clothesline across the back seat of the car, hooking it to the clothes hanger hooks above each rear door.
-Crack the back windows to allow air to flow over the clothes and dry them.
+- On road trips, hang the travel clothesline across the back seat of the car, hooking it to the clothes hanger hooks above each rear door.
+Crack the back windows to allow air to flow over the clothes to dry them.

 I love the carabiner; it clips to my favorite bag!